rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Pufferfish Host](https://pufferfish.host/) (Geyser is installed and configured on all servers by default.)
 * [SoulNode](https://soulnode.net/) (Select [Plugin Pack](https://i.imgur.com/7e2QEKV.png) at checkout to auto-install Geyser.
 No extra setup required.
 Will auto bind to your default port to connect.)
 * [SRKHOST](https://www.srkhost.eu/) (You can enable Geyser at the Version changer page.
 This feature is built-in and uses the given port by the host.)
+* [StellaNode](https://stellanode.com/) (Install Geyser as a plugin.
+In your configuration, use the same port as your Java server for the Bedrock port and connect to that port.
+Make sure your remote address is set to 'auto,' and that your bedrock address is set to '0.0.0.0'.)
 * [Virtual Gladiators](https://virtualgladiators.com/) (Find the plugin in the control panel under the "VG Recommended" category and restart your server.
 IP and port are the same as Java.)
 * [ZapHosting](https://zap-hosting.com/en/) (Find the plugin in the control panel and restart your server.
 IP and port is the same as Java.)
 * [365Hosts](https://365hosts.com) (Go to their [Minecraft: Crossplay](https://www.365hosts.com/gaming/crossplayminecraft) hosting section and simply order your server.
 Instructions on how to join are provided.)